 Get a toothbrush that has soft bristles, and use an amount of toothpaste equal to about the size of a pea.
 As you brush your teeth, move your brush in small, circular movements to scrape off food particles that might be hiding underneath the gum line and around the braces.
-Hold your toothbrush at an angle and use gentle and repetitive motion so that the areas between the braces, teeth and the surface of each tooth are cleaned.
+Hold your toothbrush at an angle and use gentle and repetitive motion so that the areas between the braces, teeth, and the surface of each tooth are cleaned.
 You will require a minimum of five minutes to clean the entire mouth.
-Remember to brush the cusps of your lower and upper teeth, as well as the inside, outside and chewing surfaces of your back and front teeth.
+Remember to brush the cusps of your lower and upper teeth, as well as the inside, outside, and chewing surfaces of your back and front teeth.
 Don’t forget to brush the roof of your mouth and tongue before rinsing with water.

-In addition, it is important to replace your toothbrush on a more regular basis.
+Also, it is important to replace your toothbrush on a more regular basis.
 Old toothbrushes cannot reach certain areas under the orthodontic wire.
 Hence, the moment the bristles of your toothbrush start wearing down or falling off, simply discard the brush and get a new one.

 Dental floss helps to remove plaque and food particles in between the teeth that your toothbrush cannot reach.
 If you are wearing braces, you will need to ensure that it is done at least once every day.

-If you have any questions or need help with brushing or flossing, just give us a call or ask us at your next visit.
+If you have any questions or need help with brushing and flossing, just give us a call or ask us at your next visit.
 We will be happy to help you and demonstrate the technique with little tips and tricks!